deanturpin/meta/README.md

 | Facebook Ads       | EthicalAds              |

+## Facebook

+- First, [download your data](https://accountscenter.facebook.com/info_and_permissions): make sure to select full date range and high quality media

 ## Remove the phone apps

 You are not completely free from any data gathering but you can at least reduce your exposure -- and quality of data captured -- and limiting the use of services to your laptop where possible.

+## Privacy quotes

+"He who does not move, does not notice his chains" -- Rosa Luxemburg

 ## VPN